The Repair Shop

-The Repair Shop is a British daytime television show made by production company Ricochet that aired on BBC Two for series 1 to 3 and on BBC One for series 4 onwards, in which family heirlooms are restored for their owners by numerous experts with a broad range of specialisms.
-Furniture restorer Jay Blades acts as the foreman.
+The Repair Shop is a British daytime and primetime television show made by production company Ricochet that aired on BBC Two for series 1 to 3 and on BBC One for series 4 onwards, in which family heirlooms are restored for their owners by numerous experts with a broad range of specialisms.
+Furniture restorer Jay Blades acted as the foreman until 2024.
+Since 2024, Will Kirk and Dominic Chinea act as co-foremen.

 Theme

 Each episode follows professional craftspeople from around the country who restore family heirlooms that have sentimental value for their owners.
-Heirlooms are found mostly through social media, and their owners are not charged for the restorations.
+The experts are found mostly through social media, and the heirlooms' owners are not charged for the restorations.
+Some items require the attention of two experts.
+For example, a clock in a wooden case.
+Steve Fletcher repairs the clock whilst Will Kirk restores the wooden case.

-Viewers find out about the emotional family stories and events behind the pieces, before enjoying the sight of the technical skills and progress used to bring the pieces back to looking more cared for and in working order.